 - The background, attitudes and experiences of the Australian judiciary

-The Project research findings are the basis for national and international publications and presentations to judicial and academic audiences and submissions to government, as well as for research reports provided directly to the judiciary and their courts or to organisations such as the Judicial Council of Australia.
+The Project research findings are the basis for national and international publications and presentations to judicial and academic audiences and submissions to government, as well as for research reports provided directly to the judiciary and their courts or to organisations such as the Judicial Conference of Australia.

 This research is undertaken in collaboration with scholars from Australia and internationally.